JesseBarron/docker-buddy.nvim/README.md

 # docker-buddy.nvim
-A small plugin that allows you to easily restart, pause, unpause, and connect to your running docker containers.
+A small plugin that allows you to easily restart, ddpause, unpause, and connect to your running docker containers.

+This was made mostly for fun and to learn how nvim plugins are built.

 # Installation